enactjs/enact-dev-dist/README.md

 # enact-dev-dist

+**Not for general usage.
+Developers should use [@enact/cli](https://github.com/enactjs/cli) instead.**

 This repository exists to tag flat full distributions of enact-cli, self-containing NodeJS binaries, and NPM.

-It is intended to be updated directly from enact-cli, so no devlopment should occur here.
-This is a temporary repository, serving to supply enact-cli into the webOS build tools and is not intended for general use.
+It is intended to be updated periodically from @enact/cli, so no devlopment should occur here.
+This is a temporary repository, serving to supply @enact/cli into the webOS build tools and is not intended for general use.

 ### Copyright and License Information